Why this trail?

 - Getting there: There are regular trains from London St Pancras to Folkestone and Dover.
 The fast train will get you there in just over an hour.

-- Distance: 7ish miles depending on where you measure from.
-Add a bit in to include station to station.
+- Distance: 7 miles.
+Add a bit in to include station to station.Â

 - Elevation gain: 1168 ft